fastdatascience/drug_named_entity_recognition/README.md

 ## 🧍Re-releasing the package manually

-The code to re-release Harmony on PyPI is as follows:
+The code to re-release Drug Named Entity Recognition on PyPI is as follows:

 ```
 source activate py311